buronsuave/cpp-desserts-project/README.md

 - [4] Insert a dessert (insert all its ingredients)
 - [5] Remove a dessert (remove all its ingredients)
 - [6] Quit program
+## Video Explanation
+A video tutorial of this project can be found in Spanish at the following link: [Linked Lists - Example in C++](https://youtu.be/C76q6m-E03E)